thom-ba/TUI-ChatApp-C/README.md

 ## License

 This project is dedicated to the public domain.
 You are free to use, modify, and distribute this software as you wish.
-For more details, see the [UNLICENSE](http://unilicense.org) file.
+For more information, please refer to <http://unlicense.org/>.
 ## Author

 Thomas Baumeister